Higher Airy structures and topological recursion for singular spectral curves: Constructing Airy structures

-with $\lambda$ as in \eqref{thepartlam} to form an Airy structure.
-By checking the symmetry of $F_{0,3}$, $F_{0,4}$ and $F_{\frac{1}{2},2}$, we could prove that most of these conditions are also necessary, and we believe that a more thorough analysis would actually lead to the conclusion that they are all necessary for generic values of $(t_\mu,Q_\mu)_\mu$.
+Motivated by \Cref{prop:gen_zero_nec=suff} it is natural to ask whether the sufficient conditions stated in \Cref{thm:W_gl_Airy_arbitrary_autom} for the family of differential operators to be an Airy structure are also necessary to impose in order to guarantee an all order solution to the associated system of differential equations.
+We will investigate the analogous question phrased in the setting of spectral curves in \cref{sec:free_energ_arb_autom} by analysing the symmetry of the multidifferentials $\omega_{0,3}$, $\omega_{0,4}$, and $\omega_{\frac{1}{2},2}$ which are the counterparts of the free energies $F_{0,3}$, $F_{0,4}$ and $F_{\frac{1}{2},2}$.
+Doing so we can prove that for generic values of $(t_\mu,Q_\mu)_{\mu=1}^d$ most of the conditions stated in \Cref{thm:W_gl_Airy_arbitrary_autom} are also necessary and we believe that a more thorough analysis would actually lead to the conclusion that they are all indeed necessary.

 \begin{proposition} Let $ d \geq 2$, $ r_1, \ldots, r_d \geq 1$ and $ s_1, \ldots, s_d \in \N^* \cup \{ \infty \} $ be such that $\frac{r_1}{s_1} \geq \cdots \geq \frac{r_d}{s_d}$ and choose $\lambda$ as in \eqref{thepartlam}.
 Assume that for all $Q_1,\ldots,Q_{d} \in \mathbb{C}$, $t_1,\ldots,t_{d - 1} \in \mathbb{C}^*$, and in case $s_{d} \neq \infty$ also $t_{d} \in \mathbb{C}^*$ such that